mpsonntag/snippets/notes/progress.md

 HTTPS

+TLS

+SSH

-# Linux commands and paths to rehearse
+# Linux commands and paths

+... that are good to know and understand...

+Display all environmental variables

+    env

 ## User and permission commands